wazuh/wazuh-documentation/source/user-manual/configuring-cluster/basics.rst

     There are different independent threads running and each one is framed in the image:

-        - **Keep alive thread**: Responsible for sending a keep alive to the master every so often.
+        - **Keep alive thread**: Responsible of sending a keep alive to the master every so often.
-        - **Agent info thread**: Responsible for sending the statuses of the agents that are reporting to that node.
+        - **Agent info thread**: Responsible of sending the statuses of the agents that are reporting to that node.
+        - **Agent groups sync thread**: Responsible of sending information of agent groups assignment to master.
+        - **Agent groups send thread**: Responsible of sending information of agent groups assignment to workers.
+        - **Local agent-groups thread**: Responsible of reading all new agent groups information in the master.
-        - **Integrity thread**: Responsible for synchronizing the files sent by the master.
+        - **Integrity thread**: Responsible of synchronizing files in the cluster.
+        - **Local integrity thread**: Responsible of calculating files' checksums in the master.

     All cluster logs are written in the file ``logs/cluster.log``.